Lisa Marie Presley will be buried at Graceland next to son

 Associated Press

 MEMPHIS, Tenn.
-(AP) — Lisa Marie Presley will be buried at Graceland, her father Elvis’ mansion that on Friday was a gathering place for fans who were distraught over the singer-songwriter’s death a day earlier.
+(AP) — Lisa Marie Presley will be buried at Graceland, the famed home of Elvis Presley that on Friday became a gathering place for fans distraught over her death a day earlier.

-Presley’s final resting place will be next to her son, Benjamin, who died in 2020, said a representative of actor Riley Keough, who is Presley’s daughter.
+The singer-songwriter’s final resting place will be next to her son, Benjamin Keough, who died in 2020, said a representative of her daughter and actor Riley Keough.
+Elvis and other members of the Presley family are also buried at Graceland.

 Lisa Marie Presley, 54, died Thursday, hours after being hospitalized for a medical emergency.